qgis/QGIS-Documentation/source/docs/user_manual/connecting_data/opening_data.rst

 * To connect to the OSM server and download data, open the menu :menuselection:`Vector --> OpenStreetMap --> Download data...`.
-You can skip this step if you already obtained an :file:`.osm` XML file using JOSM, Overpass API or any other source.
+You can skip this step if you already obtained an :file:`.osm` XML file using JOSM, Overpass API or any other source;
 * The menu :menuselection:`Vector --> OpenStreetMap --> Import Topology from
-  XML...` will convert your :file:`.osm` file into a SpatiaLite database and create a corresponding database connection.
+  XML...` will convert your :file:`.osm` file into a SpatiaLite database and create a corresponding database connection;
 * The menu :menuselection:`Vector --> OpenStreetMap --> Export Topology to
   SpatiaLite...` then allows you to open the database connection, select the type of data you want (points, lines, or polygons) and choose tags to import.